10 Pennsylvania community colleges to check out

 Pennsylvania community colleges can pay off -- and not just in tuition savings (though they certainly may not hurt).
 A 2013 report from the Community College Research Center at Columbia University suggests that completing a two-year degree before transferring to a four-year college could carry a $50,000 premium over the course of 20 years, and another study from National Student Clearinghouse Research Center found that community college transfers have higher college completion rates than students who go directly into four-year institutions.
 Even students who do not finish their college educations tend to earn more than high school graduates, notes The Hamilton Project.
 These trends matter anywhere, but may be especially meaningful in Pennsylvania where, according to the Lumina Foundation, increasing employer demand for educated workers is expected to exceed the state's attainment rate.
 In other words, Pennsylvania community colleges could help students better compete in tomorrow's job market.
 Here are just 10 schools in the state that are already offering students educational opportunities.

-If you're looking for flexibility in your college program, consider online degrees at these sponsored schools:
+If you're looking for flexibility in your college program, consider online schools in Pennsylvania with degrees at these sponsored institutions:

 10 short-list-worthy community colleges in Pennsylvania